brimdata/zed/zng/docs/draft-gingest.md

   - fill in with nulls
   - discard record

+3. What to do about leaf type mismatches
+   - an int field is "" (Phil's example with netflow)
+   - a field can't parse according to it's type

 We'll probably want to support most/all of these behaviors, e.g. `reshape(t, "inferextra", "dropmissing")` or some better syntax.
+Maybe all of leaf handling should be moved into a different proc? (`reshape` `releaf`?)

 ### Doing other ingest-related processing in ZQL